postandcourier/infant-mortality/one-main-text.md

 She believes the most effective way to reduce infant mortality over the long run is a major and long-lasting public health education campaign.

 “I truly believe in education.
-The more we can educate the public the more we can improve our health care… South Carolina gets an ‘F’ in women’s health care,” Johnson said.
+The more we can educate the public the more we can improve our health care … South Carolina gets an ‘F’ in women’s health care,” Johnson said.

 “We wouldn’t have as big a problem out there if child-bearing was a man’s issue.”

-### The cradle of death
+### The 'cradle of death'

 Sherena Weaver cups her hands under her premature baby, lowers her face and touches her lips to his.
 She caresses Stanley’s cheeks with the tip of one finger and whispers her love.

 Stanley’s home since his Oct.
 16 birth has been the sterile Neonatal Intensive Care Unit at McLeod Regional Medical Center in Florence.
 A see-through plastic incubator serves as his crib and keeps him warm.

 Weaver visits her new son almost daily.
-That’s not an easy task for a mother who lives 36 miles away in Johnsonville, has three other children to care for, and is studying to complete cosmetology training.
+That’s not an easy task for a mother who lives 36 miles away in Johnsonville, has three other children to care for and is studying to complete cosmetology training.

 But Weaver knows her baby needs her, and not just for the love and attention that only a mother can provide.
 She also was the source of health-giving breast milk that she pumped and carried to the hospital until she went dry.

 Stanley arrived in this world at 23 weeks, barely past the time that modern medicine can save a preemie’s life.
-He’s tripled his 1-pound, 4-ounce birth weight since then.
+He’s tripled his 1 pound, 4 ounce birth weight since then.

-Joe Harlan, the neonatologist overseeing Stanley’s care, smiles as he watches the tiny baby and his cooing mother.
+Dr. Joe Harlan, the neonatologist overseeing Stanley’s care, smiles as he watches the tiny baby and his cooing mother.
 Harlan looks up and his smile disappears.
 Stanley seems well on his way, Harlan said, but half of all infant deaths occur among babies like Stanley, born before 32 weeks.

 McLeod Regional Hospital sits in the middle of South Carolina’s “cradle of death,” a cluster of eight counties with some of the state’s highest infant mortality rates over the past three years.